quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A007---Build-a-Large-Language-Model/2bllm_part03_4_Implementing.md

 :p What are initial softmax probability scores for target tokens before training?

 ??x
-The initial softmax probability scores for the target tokens can be very low since the starting random values are around \( \frac{1}{50,257} \) (since there are 50,257 tokens in the vocabulary).
+The initial softmax probability scores for the target tokens can be very low since the starting random values are around $\frac{1}{50,257}$(since there are 50,257 tokens in the vocabulary).
 For example, if we have two input texts and their respective target token IDs, the initial probabilities might look like this:

 Text 1: tensor([7.4541e-05, 3.1061e-05, 1.1563e-05])
 Text 2: tensor([3.9836e-05, 1.6783e-05, 4.7559e-06])